 I held positions as Managing Principal Legal Officer, Criminal Assets for the Commonwealth Director of Public Prosecutions and later Deputy Counsel, Australian Federal Police (AFP) with responsibility for Western Australia, South Australia and the Northern Territory.

 At the bar I have acted for a diverse range of clients (including the government, banks and other financial institutions) in relation to their interests under confiscations legislation.
 In early 2015 I was consulted by an external review of the AFP’s Proceeds of Crime arrangements.

 A career highlight was receiving a United States Attorney Award from the United States Ambassador to Australia.
 The award was conferred for my management of a significant global asset forfeiture case in which we recovered USD 24 million of gold and silver bullion, some of which is pictured below.

-I am a member of the Courts Committee of the Law Society of Western Australia.
+I am a member of the WA Bar Association and the Law Society of Western Australia.
 I am the Chair of the Law Society’s Courts Committee.

 For further information about my experience you are welcome to